North and South (miniseries): Soundtrack

 The Varèse Sarabande Soundtrack Club released the entire score to North and South (1985) in a four-CD box set on February 25, 2008.
 The tracks in this set are the original recordings used in the production of the series, with three discs devoted to Conti's score and a fourth to the source music from the series.
 The entire score to North and South: Book II (1986) was released on October 3, 2008, and includes three CDs.
 On December 4, 2015, North and South: Highlights, a 76-minute disc featuring selections from the first miniseries score, was released.
-David Bell scored Heaven and Hell: North and South Book III using Conti's thematic material.